eliotstock/host/README.md

     * Hit enter while the machine is booting.
 * Go for the minimal installation, plus 3P software.
 * Add a Google account straight out of setup.
 This puts a mountable network drive into the file manager.
+* While the installation is happening, review the list of apps to install in `setup.sh` in this repo.
 * Sign in to Ubuntu Single Sign-on and then Canonical Livepatch
 * Open Firefox, search “Chrome download” and download the `.deb` file.
 Save it, don't open it with the archive manager.
 * `sudo apt install ./google-chrome*`